Katsevich-Lab/import-frangieh-2021/README.md

 present in either the gRNA or gene data but not in the protein data, and these were removed on import.

-# Absent information

-*Batch.* With this number of cells, it’s almost certain that multiple sequencing batches were used.
-This seems to be suggested in the methods
-section: “15,000 cells loaded onto each of eight channels per condition using the 10X Chromium system…” I am guessing that “channel” here means sequencing batch or lane or something like that.
-However, batch effects are not accounted for in the analysis, or discussed at all in the paper.
-Unfortunately, batch information is also absent from the data published in the Single Cell Portal.

 # Covariates

 The gene data include several key cell-specific covariates.
 We examine